 Furthermore, if you are a sports enthusiast or prefer walking to the beach instead of driving there, accommodation near the seashore should be the go-to solution.
 Shimmering bays like Paradise, Elia, Kalo Livadi, Psarou, Ornos, Agios Ioannis are among the top options.

 Keep in mind that once you have decided upon visiting Mykonos during summertime, booking your accommodation, airplane tickets or ferry tickets (depending on how you choose to travel to and from the island) should be arranged at least 4 to 8 months in advance.
-Booking the tours, activities and workshops is also highly recommended, as they sell out during high season.
+Booking the tours, activities and workshops is also highly recommended, as they sell out during the high season.

 Last but not least, making early dining reservations as well as sunbed reservations will save you tremendous hassle and time.
 If you prefer discovering Mykonos on a tailor-made pace, book your rental vehicle with Greeka a few months in advance for the best rates available.